-More on JM's catalysis expertise
+More on JM's expertise

-JM has been involved catalysis for over 60 years.
-Our first patents on catalysis were granted in the 1960s.
-Then our focus then was on the catalytic activity of the platinum group metals (pgms).
+JM has been involved in catalysis for over 60 years.
+Our first patents were granted in the 1960s.
+Then our focus was on the catalytic activity of the platinum group metals (pgms).
 Many of these related to heterogeneous catalysts for purifying gases or treating effluent tail gases.
 Now we work in all areas of catalysis and apply our deep knowledge across a wide range of activities.

 Platinum has impressive catalytic abilities and precious metals form the centrepiece of many of the catalysts we produce.
 But our catalysts business is much more than just precious metals; we select the right material for the job in hand, resulting in a range of precious metal, base metal, organic and enzyme catalysts using our chemistry expertise to help our customers develop efficient, cost-effective processes.